kjtanaka/dockerfile-ssh-key-auth/README.md

 # Log in to the container
 ssh -p 2233 -l root localhost

-# If you want to disable StrictHostKeyChecking, you need to add
+# If you want to disable StrictHostKeyChecking, add "-o StrictHostKeyChecking=no"
-# a few more options.
+# and "-o LogLevel=FATAL" like this.
 ssh -p 2233 -o StrictHostKeyChecking=no -o LogLevel=FATAL -l root localhost
 ```